epicalyx/ALL-GAN-2020/README.md

 An Acute Lymphoblastic Leukemia classifier programmed in Python using Keras.
 Project by research intern [Taru Jain](https://www.petermossamlallresearch.com/students/student/taru-jain/profile "Taru Jain"), and [Amita Kapoor](https://www.leukemiaresearchassociation.ai/team/amita-kapoor/profile "Amita Kapoor").

+This work explores a special type of Generative Adversarial Network ([SinGAN](https://arxiv.org/pdf/1905.01164.pdf)) for augmenting a medical dataset for classification of Acute Lymphoblastic Leukemia cells.
+The merits of SinGAN with and without other data augmentation techniques have been tested.
+While other GANs might not work that well for sensitive healthcare datasets, this GAN seems to work quite well by generating images similar to original ones.

+**We have discussed all the ethical concerns and biases that may be present in our current research work, and interpreted the results accordingly.**

+## Dataset:
+The dataset is made available [here](https://drive.google.com/drive/folders/1MbC0fJA5g2B5bGEzNHx-aw1fLWOS9KjL?usp=sharing)

 &nbsp;

 # Getting Started